zjy526223908/DreamEditor/README.md

 ```

 2. How to get Orient_R.npy?
 Answer: We use meshlab to align the pose of the mesh.
 Click Filters->Normals,Curvatures and Orientation->Matrix: Set from translation\rotation\scale.
+Make sure the Y-axis is vertical and upward to the ground, and the object is oriented in the same direction as the z-axis.
 <div class="half">
     <img src="demo/R.png" width="1024">
 </div>